reveng007/reveng007/README.md

 Check out: [https://reveng007.github.io](https://reveng007.github.io/)
 ## About Me:

-Hi, I'm Soumyanil (aka reveng007).
-I have an immense interest in OffSec, MalwareDev and RedTeaming.
-I spend most of my time reading about malware devlopment and implementing them either in C, C++ or C#.
-Also, sometimes tinker around with little bit of Asm.
-I have played CTFs in THM, OverTheWire, pwnable.kr and HTB.
-Solved 100+ rooms in TryHackMe.
+- Hi, I'm Soumyanil (aka reveng007).
+- Currently into Security Research.
+Though I have an electronics background, I have an immense interest in information security.
+- Former Speaker BSides Singapore 2023 | [Black Hat Asia 2024](https://www.blackhat.com/asia-24/arsenal/schedule/index.html#darkwidow-dropperpostexploitation-tool-or-can-be-used-in-both-situations-targeting-windows-36835) Presenter.
+- I'm learning new stuff day in and day out.
+I'm passionate about offensive security more than defensive.
+- I have played CTFs, solved 100+ rooms in TryHackMe till now.
+I have CRTP.
+- Now a day, I am spending most of the time building scripts/open source malware dev evasion based projects, digging deep into windows system internals, building scripts on On-prem and Cloud-based (like, AWS) Attack Vectors.

 <!-- also do RE, in my leisure. -->